madalina1/wade_hackathon/README.md

 - university location (location - the location where an organization is located) - where we used the Place concept.

 Also, at the end of the file, all the Places are represented with their countyCode and leiCode.

+We (Madalina and Daniel) worked together to parse and generate the rdf file.